ELECTIVE EMPHASIS AREAS

 In addition to the two cultural psychology courses required of all students, a total of nine additional units in multicultural or international psychology are required.

 The psychodynamic emphasis provides students with a coherent practical and theoretical framework to practice general psychology in a variety of settings with children and adults.
 The psychodynamic emphasis curriculum gives students exposure to coursework and supervision integrating object relations, self psychology, analytic psychology, existential psychology, and cognitive, science-based approaches to unconscious processes.
 Coursework and supervision prepare students for further professional development and specialization beyond the doctorate.

 Students in the psychodynamic emphasis area are required to complete at least three courses among the psychodynamic offerings, complete at least one practicum with psychodynamic supervision, complete a dissertation in an area pertinent to psychodynamic theory, research or application, and enroll in one PSY 8551 Clinical Consultation section incorporating a psychodynamic emphasis.

-APPLIED BEHAVIOR ANALYSIS (ABA) EMPHASIS AND CERTIFICATE PROGRAM
+APPLIED BEHAVIOR ANALYSIS (ABA) EMPHASIS

 The Applied Behavior Analysis (ABA) Emphasis Area provides the coursework and practicum experiences necessary for eligibility to become a Board Certified Behavior Analyst (BCBA).
 The ABA Emphasis Area will introduce students to the core content and application of applied behavior assessment and intervention in the fields of mental health and developmental disabilities.
 A particular focus will be in the application of ABA for children and adolescents with Neuro-developmental disorders such as autism, severe disruptive behavior disorders, and mental retardation.